Abdullahaiops9-glt/linux-apache-project/README.md

-# 🌐 Apache Web Server Project (RHEL)
+# 🌐 Apache Web Server Project (Ubuntu)

-## 🎯 Overview
+## 📌 Overview
-This project demonstrates Apache web server setup on RHEL Linux.
+This project demonstrates how to set up and deploy an Apache web server on Ubuntu Linux.

+---

+## 🎯 Objectives
+- Install Apache
+- Configure service
+- Enable firewall access
+- Deploy a web page

 ---